zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Nathan says his relationship with his girlfriend is n’t yet golden, meaning perhaps he doesn’t want to spend that much money on her yet .
 Ellie says, “Okay, many of our semiprecious stones are set in silver” (silver) .
 Silver is a white metal – chemical element Ag for those of you who are chemis ts.
 Silver is expensive, but less expensive than gold.
 It’s cheaper than gold, u sually.

-Ellie says, “This one,” showing him another piece o f jewelry, “This one is really radiant, don’t you think?”
+Ellie says, “This one,” showing him another piece of jewelry, “This one is really radiant, don’t you think?”
 “Radiant” (radiant) refe rs to something that seems to be producing light.
 Of course, a stone doesn’t actuall y produce light.
 It doesn’t “emit” light, we would say.
 It “reflects” light.
 But somet hing that is very shiny might be described as something that is “radiant.”
 We might describe a beautiful woman as being “radiant,” meaning she’s so beautiful, it’ s almost as though light were coming out of her.

 Nathan doesn’t seem to like what Ellie is showing h im.
 He says, “That’s okay, but what about these stones over here?”
 He’s pointing t o some other part of the store.
 Ellie says, “Those are rough uncut stones.”
 “Uncut” means the jeweler, the person who works with the stones, hasn’t done anyth ing to them yet, hasn’t cut them so that they look nice.
 The word “rough” (roug h) also refers to something as it is when it was found in the ground.